-Are you ready to carve up some amazing vegan steaks?? 😉 I sure hope so because these are super tender, a little chewy, and a whole lot-a tasty!!
-You won’t need a knife to cut these steaks, but if you have guests who like to use all their utensils, these don’t just fall apart either!
-I served these last Thanksgiving to a mixed crowd and as far as I know, every one was thankful for them!! 😉
+Are you ready to carve up some amazing vegan steaks??
+This seitan steak is super tender, a little chewy, and a whole lotta tasty!!
+You won’t need a knife to cut this vegan seitan, but if you have guests who like to use all their utensils, these don’t just fall apart either!

-Take this ‘dough’ (for want of a better term) out of the bowl and shape it into a long roll by rolling the dough back and forth on the counter (think play-do snake kinda rolling 😉 ).
-The diameter of your roll will ultimately decide the size of your gluten steaks so maybe decide the look you are going for at this point.
-I tend to like smaller steaks so the diameter of my roll is generally around 1 1/2 to 2 inches.
+Take the gluten dough out of the bowl and shape it into a long roll by rolling the dough back and forth on the counter (think play-do snake kinda rolling 😉 ).
+The diameter of your seitan roll will ultimately decide the size of your gluten steaks.
+The diameter of my seitan roll is generally around 1 1/2 to 2 inches.
 (Once you cut and boil these they grow like crazy so the end result is several times larger!)

-Now you wrap your roll in plastic and place it overnight in the fridge.
+Now you wrap your seitan roll in plastic and place it overnight in the fridge.
 (If you’re in a hurry you can leave it in the freezer for an hour, but I prefer the fridge method for an easier consistency to work with.
-Both end up tasting the same tho.)
+Both end up tasting the same.)